afuadhossain/Instaclaim/README.md

 8. You should get a notification in MetaMask requesting for permissions.
 Click on connect.
 ![Metamask](./images/metamask.png)

+9. In MetaMask go to Settings -> Networks -> Add Network: In the field Network Name enter "Instaclaim" and in New RPC URL enter "http://127.0.0.1:7545".
+Click on save.

-9. In MetaMask go in import account and important a private key of one of the addresses in Ganache.
+10. In MetaMask go in import account and important a private key of one of the addresses in Ganache.
 This will serve as the contract creator.

-10. Fill in the field and create a flight.
+11. Fill in the field and create a flight.
 After updating the flight status.
 If the flight is delayed by 3hrs or more, you should see the balanche updated in the account associated to the compensation address.